-c.
+a.
 Anonymous Reporting

 Individuals may submit reports of Prohibited Conduct anonymously.
 An individual may make a report without disclosing their name, identifying the Respondent, or requesting action.
 Depending on the level of information included about the conduct or the individuals involved, anonymous reporting may reduce the College's ability to respond or take appropriate action.
 Moreover, the College will generally not be able to take disciplinary action against an individual based solely on an anonymous report.
-A form that can be used for anonymous reporting can be found here: